CypressXt/Sphere-Guard/README.md

 ## MySQL Database

 A MySQL database is required because the GuardUpdater will store its values ​​obtained during it survey.
-You can easily create this database using the "SphereGuard.sql" sql script.
+You can easily create this database using the <a href="https://github.com/CypressXt/Sphere-Guard/blob/master/SphereGuard.sql">SphereGuard.sql</a> sql script.
 So just use the phpmyadmin "import" fonction or execute it in a MySQL terminal.

 After having imported this database, create a new user and set him grant on the SphereGuard db.